willarinsol/willarinsol/README.md

 Hello!
-My name is Will Arinsol, known here as stimms1
+I'm Will Arinsol, known here as stimms1
 I am a first year college student at Lyceum of Alabang Inc.

 Making this to document my work and to encourage me to learn more for my future career.
 Currently learning Python and Web Development

-Java, UnityC# and SQL are where i'm good and i know most at.
+I can program in Java, SQL and Unity C#
 Get in touch with me at: willarinsol18@gmail.com
 <!--
 **stimms1/stimms1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.